 What usually seems like just yesterday (but sometimes feels like so long ago), I was a young, single mother raising two beautiful daughters.
 We were—by the standards we in North America judge wealth—poor.
 I didn’t make a lot of money.
-I was putting myself through college at night—I often joke I was on the “20 year plan”.
+I was putting myself through college at night—I often joke I was on the “20-year plan”.
 We didn’t take fabulous vacations; actually we really didn’t take vacations.
 We lived in a little cape cod.
-We rarely went “out” for dinner; we ate a fair amount of pasta because it was inexpensive (and a lot of fish sticks, if you’d ask my girls).
+We rarely went “out” for dinner; we ate a fair amount of pasta because it was inexpensive (and a lot of fish sticks and grilled cheese sandwiches, if you’d ask my girls).
 We didn’t buy a lot of clothing or expensive toys.

 You know what we did have?
 We had us.
 We had love; lots of love.
 The girls and I did homework together at the kitchen counter.
 The house was often filled with the joy of more than just the voices of my two precious girls.
 They hosted sleepovers for their friends (lots of sleepovers).
 There were kids in the house all the time.
 We had “a hideout” in the backyard, where hours were spent in nature, in the fresh air.
 We had Christmas Eve “concerts” and a Birthday Cake for Baby Jesus every year.
 We sat out on our little deck—the one not far from our little, above-ground pool.
 We had my parents—who were thrilled to be grandparents— actively involved in our lives.
 We did projects together.
 We had parties in the back yard.
 We sang silly songs.
 We danced.
 We laughed.
 We lived in the moment.

-How do we use our time.
+How do we use our time?
 How do we spend the days of our lives?
 After sleeping, working, watching TV, cooking, eating, commuting, cleaning, and showering, how do we spend our remaining time?
 Time is fleeting.
 We don’t get it back.
 We don’t get “do-overs.”
-How do we spend those priceless moments?
+So, how do we spend those priceless moments?

 How do you spell peace?
 For many years, for me, it was a small cape cod with three little bedrooms, a wooded back yard, a Mom and two daughters and an adventure of love.
 How blessed is that?